AndreiSasu/logfile-processor/README.md

 This is only a demo application.
 For real world production use a streaming solution is preferred to a batch processing once since it's more suitable for logs.

+Possible options:

 1. AWS Kinesis + ElasticSearch:
    Ex: https://aws.amazon.com/getting-started/projects/build-log-analytics-solution/

 2. Stream logs to Kafka and process with Apache Spark

-3. Any other form of distributed cache(like Redis) + Hadoop MapReduce
+3. Load logs to any other form of distributed cache(like Redis) and process batches with Hadoop MapReduce

 3. Spring Batch in parallel mode with file chunking.